-Analytics and insights: This came up again and again as a focus for organizations.
-Regardless of industry, size or business objectives, the requirement for access to deep data and payment analytics was universal.
-Data is revolutionizing the digital world and the emphasis is shifting to analysing that data, using it to better inform business decisions and more effectively plan for the future.
+Analytics and insights: Regardless of industry, size or business objectives, the requirement for access to deep data and payment analytics is universal.
+Data is revolutionizing the digital world and the emphasis is shifting to analyzing that data, using it to better inform business decisions and more effectively plan for the future.

 Security: As the volume of data grows, the security of that data is front of mind of all the biggest player in the payments space.
 Data breaches are highly destructive to a company and a major destroyer of consumer trust.
 No matter the size of an organization, data security is critical to survival.

 Real-time visibility: The ability to see transaction volumes, decline levels, errors, thresholds and traffic in real-time is critical.
 Not only does this allow teams to quickly pinpoint and resolve issues, but it enables them to move from reactive to proactive management, pre-empting problems before they impact customers.